-Welcome to the 2022 Northwestern Economics Tournament!
-We appreciate your interest in our event.
-We are so excited to be able to host you on our beautiful campus this year and we hope to provide students with an enriching and educational experience.
+Welcome to the 2023 Northwestern Economics Tournament!
+We greatly appreciate your interest in our event.
+We are so excited to host you on our beautiful campus this year and we hope to provide students with an enriching and educational experience.